sumanb007/kubernetes/sample-project/README.md

      value: "mongodb://web-mongodb-0.web-mongodb-headless,web-mongodb-1.web-mongodb-headless,web-mongodb-2.web-mongodb-headless:27017/replicaSet=rs0&readPreference=primaryPreferred"
    ```
    This way, the driver will use the headless service to get the list of pods and then connect to them individually.

+2. Also we include an init container that waits for the MongoDB replica set to be fully initialized (by checking `rs.status().ok` equals 1) before starting the backend application.

+    ```yaml
+    initContainers:
+      - name: mongo-dns-check
+        image: mongo:4.0-rc-xenial
+        command: ['sh', '-c',
+          'until mongo --host web-mongodb-0.web-mongodb-headless --eval "rs.status().ok" | grep -q 1; do
+             echo "Waiting for MongoDB replica set initialization...";
+             sleep 5;
+           done;
+           echo "MongoDB replica set is ready"']
+      securityContext:
+        runAsNonRoot: true
+        runAsUser: 1000
+        seccompProfile:
+          type: RuntimeDefault
+    ```
+    This ensures proper startup sequencing between MongoDB and the backend.
+Our cluster will now be resilient to host reboots - all components recover automatically without manual intervention.

 Now, We save the changes to `mongodb-sts.yml` and apply it